eannefawcett/Classifying-Gene-Locus-by-Protein-Composition/README.markdown

 - module5_project_rubric.pdf
 - smart.gif
 - student.ipynb.

+# Background

+In biochemistry, there are many phenomena in which we know little about.
+Protein formation is one of those.
+Proteins are the machines that allow our body to function daily.
+Our body makes proteins everyday, quite frequently.
+Information about how to make proteins is encoded in DNA.
+When DNA is organized it is called chromosomes.
+The only time that DNA organizes into a chromosome is when the cell in which the DNA is located is preparing to divide.
+All other times, DNA has no discernable structure as far as humans can tell.
+This chromosomal organization does however provide insight into various types of diseases.

+Currently, the only way to track DNA is by radioactively tagging it.
+This can affect the organism in which the tag is inserted.
+This study attempts to classify proteins by their location on a chromosome, something that is known, by using the protein's amino acid composition.
+This amino acid driven classifier could potentially provide an alternative pathway to protein study and isolation for the delivery of drugs.

+# Contact

 If you have additional questions or would like to discuss any of the contents, feel free to reach out to me either here or through my blog: